alextwilson/Reading-List/README.md

 ### Reading

+Structure and Interpretation of Computer Programs *by Abelson and Sussman*

+### To Read

 Release It! *by Michael T. Nygard*

-### To Read

 Extreme Programming Explained *by Kent Beck*